yuki-koyama/three-dim-util/README.md

 A library of utility functions for prototyping OpenGL applications.

-## Features
+## Target Users

-- Has APIs for Eigen matrix/vector representation
+The target of this library is users who ...

+- Use Qt for visualization and interaction
-- Has a template of Qt-based OpenGL widget with simple mouse interaction
+  - This library provides a template of Qt-based OpenGL widget with simple mouse interaction.
+- Use Eigen for vector and matrix representation
+  - This library has APIs for Eigen matrix and vector representation.
+- Do not much care about compute efficiency
-- Is NOT optimized for efficiency (if your application requires a high compute efficiency, do not use this library)
+  - This library is NOT optimized for efficiency and sometimes favors simplicity.
+- Do not care about using legacy OpenGL APIs
-- Relies on legacy OpenGL APIs
+  - This library relies on legacy OpenGL APIs that were declared deprecated.

 ## Dependencies